Context-Dependent Affordance Computation in Vision-Language Models: Methodology

 \begin{itemize} \item \textbf{Inference errors}: Model failed to generate a response (timeout, API error) \item \textbf{JSON parse failure}: Output could not be parsed as valid JSON after preprocessing \item \textbf{Schema mismatch}: Parsed JSON lacked expected \texttt{objects} key \item \textbf{Empty objects}: \texttt{objects} array was empty or contained no valid entries \end{itemize}

 Error entries were logged with timestamp and error type for diagnostic purposes but excluded from all statistical analyses.
-The 8.2\% exclusion rate is comparable to typical VLM structured output failure rates and does not systematically bias results toward any particular context condition.
+The total exclusion rate was 4.1\% (136 of 3{,}349 attempted scene-context pairs, comprising 70 raw-JSON parse failures and 66 schema/type failures), comparable to typical VLM structured-output failure rates.
+Exclusions concentrate in specific primes rather than distributing uniformly ($\chi^2(6) = 63.2$, $p < 0.001$; chiefly Security schema failures and Urgent prose lapses); because these are plausibly the most divergent conditions, their removal biases the measured drift conservatively toward the null.